mozilla/addons-server/docs/topics/celery.rst

 Setting up rabbitmq invovles some configuration.
 You may want to define the following ::

-  $HOSTNAME = 'mylaptop.local'
+  # On a Mac, you can find this in System Preferences > Sharing
+  export HOSTNAME='<laptop name>.local'

 Then run the following commands: ::

   # Set your host up so it's semi-permanent
-  sudo scutil --set HostName $HOSTNAME cat 127.0.0.1 $HOSTNAME | sudo tee /etc/hosts
+  sudo scutil --set HostName $HOSTNAME cat 127.0.0.1 $HOSTNAME | sudo tee -a /etc/hosts

   # RabbitMQ insists on writing to /var
   sudo rabbitmq-server -detached